 Instructor: David Julian

-Dave is a Seattle-based photographer and educator.
+Dave is a Seattle-based photographic artist and educator.
 Between assignments, he is photography faculty at The University of Washington and Seattle Creative Academy.
 He has led over fifty of workshops in the US and in India, Canada, Alaska, Mexico and annually in Cuba.
-His publications include Nikon World, Outside, Nat Geo Traveler, Islands, After Capture, Outdoor Photographer and Rangefinder.
-He has also been guest and host on podcasts Hit the Streets and Black Rapid Media.
-He is an official Fujifilm X CREATOR photographer.
+His publications include Orion, Outside, National Geographic Traveler, Islands, PRINT, Outdoor Photographer, B&W and Rangefinder.
+He has also been guest and host on five photography podcasts including Hit the Streets.
+He is an official Fujifilm X/GFX CREATOR photographer.